c0nap/dsci-capstone/docs/web_app_notes.md

 5. The execution order of overridden tasks can be tricky.
 Be careful when moving code between these functions: `OnInitializedAsync`, `OnAfterRenderAsync`, and `OnDiagramCreated`

+6. Syncfusion has a watermark banner by default.
+This can be removed by creating a free account and applying for a [Community License](https://www.syncfusion.com/products/communitylicense) or activating the 30-day trial.
+Once created, navigate to Downloads & Keys, and paste your private key into `appsettings.json` in Blazor.

+7. Using the latest release of SignalR broke the project just from import - fixed by downgrading to v9.0.9.
+If an error does occur with SignalR, it can break interactivity across the entire site.